Piano Institute

 Full-session piano students may enter the BMC Solo Piano Competition, which is sponsored by the Zimmerli Foundation.
 The competition takes place in two rounds on campus.
 Winners perform a short solo recital in Parker Concert Hall and receive cash prizes between $500-3000.

 Full-session students may also enter the Jan and Beattie Wood Concerto Competition.
 Winners perform with the BMC Orchestra in the "Soloists of Tomorrow" concert and receive a full scholarship to attend Brevard the following year.
-2023 repertoire will be announced in Fall 2022.
+2024 repertoire will be announced in Winter 2023.

 Audition Requirements